Unlocking Australia’s tropical fruit export potential

 “In lychees, there appears to be plenty of room to exploit current market access and opportunities in New Zealand, Hong Kong, the USA, and Singapore to continue building those markets,” he said.
 “However, there is a need to address the efficiency of current supply chains, which is critical due to the fruit’s acute temperature sensitivity and short shelf life.”

-See summaries of the Australian Tropical Fruit Export Strategies via the following links:
+See summaries of the Australian Tropical Fruit Market Mapping Reports via the following links: